Start your summer in the beautiful seaside town of Turku in Finland!

 Practicalities

-The application form for our staff week is open from 1 February until 31 March 2025.
-Participation will be confirmed in the beginning of April.
+The application period for the staff week is usually from 1 February until 7 March.
+Participation is confirmed in the end of March.
 There are 30 places available for our partners (up to two per institution) on a first-come, first-served basis.

 Participation in our Staff Week is possible for colleagues working in international offices and for administrative staff working with mobilities in the faculty level.

 Please note that we are charging a 100 € participation fee in order to cover some of the event expenses, including four lunches, a traditional summer cottage night with dinner and a trip to Pori Consortium.
-The payment instructions will be provided in the confirmation email in April.
+The payment instructions are provided in the confirmation email.

 There are several ways to travel to Turku.
 If you are looking for a greener option, consider taking a train and a ferry!
 There are direct trains, for example, from Hamburg to Stockholm, and from there, you can easily catch a ferry to Turku harbour.

-If green travel is not an option, you can fly to Turku or Helsinki.
-From Helsinki Airport, there is a direct train to Turku, which also stops at Original Sokos Hotel Kupittaa (Kupittaa Station) if you wish to stay there.
+If green travel is not an option, you can fly to either Turku or Helsinki.
+From Helsinki-Vantaa Airport, you can take a train to Turku with a transfer at Pasila station.

 You will find more information on the different transportation options here.